What is gout?

 To prevent future attacks, your doctor can prescribe a medicine to reduce uric acid buildup in your blood.

 Paying attention to what you eat may help you manage your gout.
 Eat moderate amounts of a healthy mix of foods to control your weight and get the nutrients you need.
-Avoid regular daily intake of meat, seafood, and alcohol (especially beer).
+Limit daily intake of meat, seafood, and alcohol (especially beer).
 Drink plenty of water and other fluids.

 Frequently Asked Questions